 One of the miners who walked out of the mine, was knocked to the ground by the explosion and knocked unconscious.

 Both miners who walked out are shaken with minor injuries, Whittall states they have suffered shock.

-Whittall assures family they are doing all they can to bring the men out.
+Whittall assures family they are doing all they can.
 He has no idea what has caused the methane explosion.

-Whittall says the men underground will be within several hundreds metres of each other.
+Whittall says the men will be within several hundreds metres of each other.